Beinsezii/BSZGW/README.md

 ## FAQ
 Question|Answer
 --------|------
-**Q.** Why is this Readme so long for an arguably useless library?|**A.** I'm trying to learn good git habits. *Trying*.
-**Q.** Okay but why not use something else to learn git with?|**A.** The only "useful" program I've made that isn't a hundred-line simple script that anyone could write in a few hours is something that I can never put on a public Git ever.
-However, that program uses BSZGW to work, so I figured "cool next best thing"
 **Q.** Do something more useful like a Tensowflow experiment.|**A.** Good question.
 See, that involves a lot of effort to learn.
 There's a reason why I put learning C on haitus after I reached pointers.